Do you feel numb, without drive, and keep telling yourself, “I hate my life”?

 After a coaching session, I encourage my clients to practice this exercise with the visualizations and the pictures.

-If you are talented in painting, you can even paint a picture of Fred and Carla and put it on the door of your fridge as a reminder.
+If you have the skills and are talented in painting, you can even paint a picture of Fred and Carla and put it on the door of your fridge as a reminder.

 Or you can just do a google pictures search and choose a picture of your character that resonates with you.
 You can use this picture as a screen saver or phone wallpaper.